bropedio/brave-new-world/BNW-post-2.1-modifications-main/lua/readme.txt

 -- ========= BNW Rage Battle Display ========= --
 --  Each rage description will be automatically shown in the upper left part of the screen, while scrolling the battle menu.

+If you want to use them together, just open another Lua script Window.